About Sage & Maven

 Ryan Clopton-Zymler, MSSA Co-Founder, Consultant

-Ryan Clopton-Zymler is an activist, educator, emcee and advocate from Cleveland, Ohio.
+Ryan Clopton-Zymler (he/they) is an activist, educator, emcee and advocate from Cleveland, Ohio.
 He is a graduate of Case Western Reserve University, with a Master of Science in Social Administration and he received a Bachelor of Arts in Psychology from Ohio University.
 Ryan is a co-founder of Sage & Maven LLC, a for-profit consultancy that focuses on leadership and social justice.

 Ryan’s career foundation is in community mental health and he has a rich history of working with youth and young adults.
 He is actively involved in the Cleveland social justice community - he currently sits on the board of directors for Preterm, has previously served on the board for Stonewall Sports Cleveland, and he has worked with national organizations including Planned Parenthood and GLAAD.
-Ryan is a skilled facilitator and has been recruited for speaking engagements nationally and internationally, and is considered an expert in social media and media advocacy.
+Ryan is a skilled facilitator & certified mediator, has been recruited for speaking engagements nationally and internationally, and is considered an expert in social media and media advocacy.

 Phyllis Harris, MNO Co-Founder, Consultant